vinit095/tailwindcss-projects/README.md

 # tailwindcss/projects

 All the projects mentioned here will be pure static pages of different websites.
 You can clone this repo and view them in your local server.
+Don't miss a thing.

 ## Recommended IDE Setup